trothr/vmworkshop/ztrust/trust-models.md

 their root certificate(s) into your trust store and your browser will perform the necessary asymmetric cryptography to confirm each site.

-This has become big business. <br/>
+This has become big business,
-But it requires ongoing reliance on a third party: the CA must always be consulted (by proxy of its root certificates) in the handshake between the end user or client program and the server.
+but it requires ongoing reliance on a third party: the CA must always be consulted (by proxy of its root certificates) in the handshake between the end user or client program and the server.